severalnines/docs/user-guide/mysql/backup.rst

 Restore on node
 ````````````````

-You can restore up to a number incremental backups by clicking on the *Restore* button for the respective backup ID.
+You can restore up to a number of incremental backups by clicking on the *Restore* button for the respective backup ID.
 The following steps will be performed:

 For mysqldump (online restore):